typesafehub/sbt-conductr/README.md

 checkInitialDelay     | Initial delay before the check uris are triggered.
 The `FiniteDuration` value gets rounded up to full seconds.
 Default is 3 seconds. checks                | Declares uris to check to signal to ConductR that the bundle components have started for situations where component doesn't do that.
 For example `Seq(uri("$WEB_HOST"))` will check that a endpoint named "web" will be checked given its host environment var.
 Once that URL becomes available then ConductR will be signalled that the bundle is ready.
 Note that a `docker+` prefix should be used when waiting on Docker components so that the Docker build event is waited on e.g. `Seq(uri("docker+$WEB_HOST"))`<br/>Optional params are: 'retry-count': Number of retries, 'retry-delay': Delay in seconds between retries, 'docker-timeout': Timeout in seconds for docker container start.
 For example: `Seq(uri("$WEB_HOST?retry-count=5&retry-delay=2"))`. compatibilityVersion  | A versioning scheme that will be included in a bundle's name that describes the level of compatibility with bundles that go before it.
 By default we take the major version component of a version as defined by [http://semver.org/].
 However you can make this mean anything that you need it to mean in relation to bundles produced prior to it.
 We take the notion of a compatibility version from [http://ometer.com/parallel.html]." conductrTargetVersion | The version of ConductR to that this bundle can be deployed on.
 During bundle creation a compatibility check is made whether this bundle can be deployed on the specified ConductR version.
-Defaults to 1.1. configurationName     | The name of the directory of the additional configuration to use.
+Defaults to 2.0. configurationName     | The name of the directory of the additional configuration to use.
 Defaults to 'default' diskSpace             | The amount of disk space required to host an expanded bundle and configuration.
 Append the letter k or K to indicate kilobytes, or m or M to indicate megabytes.
 Required. enableAcls            | Acls can be declared on an endpoint if this setting is 'true'.
-Otherwise only service endpoints can be declared.
-Endpoint acls can be used from ConductR 1.2 onwards.
-Therefore, the default in ConductR 1.1- is 'false' and in ConductR 1.2+ 'true'. endpoints             | Declares endpoints.
+Otherwise, only service endpoints can be declared.
+Endpoint acls can be used from ConductR 2.0 onwards.
+Therefore, the default in ConductR 1.1- is 'false' and in ConductR 2.0+ 'true'. endpoints             | Declares endpoints.
 The default is Map("web" -> Endpoint("http", 0, Set.empty)).
 The endpoint key is used to form a set of environment variables for your components, e.g. for the endpoint key "web" ConductR creates the environment variable `WEB_BIND_PORT`. executableScriptPath  | The relative path of the executableScript within the bundle. memory                | The amount of resident memory required to run the bundle.
 Use the Unix `top` command to determine this value by observing the `RES` and rounding up to the nearest 10MiB.